6 Art Gallery Essentials for Artists

 1. Offer a Unique Artistic Vision

 One of the first things I look for in a prospective artist is a substantial and consistent body of work with a distinct point of view and direction.
-I’m looking for someone with a clearly developed style and approach, whether it’s an intriguing choice of subject, composition, palette, surface texture or lighting.
+I’m looking for someone with a clearly developed style and approach.

 To set yourself apart from other artists, present a unique, exciting body of work that demands attention.
 How?
 Build and refine your artistic vision, and consider your current body of work.

-Focus on the subject matter that incites the most enthusiasm.
-The subjects that most excite you likely will inspire your best paintings, which will, in turn, best engage viewers.
+Focusing on the subjects that most excite you likely will inspire your best work, which will, in turn, best engage your viewers.
 Focus your thoughts and immerse yourself in one genre.
 This will make building a cohesive, interesting body of work much easier.

 2. Be Your Own Toughest Critic

 Look at established artists’ websites and social media accounts, like Instagram.
-Note how, even when viewed as a thumbnail, successful artists present a well-designed collection of work, with a wonderful sense of light and a beautiful palette.
+Note how, even when viewed as a thumbnail, successful artists present a well-designed collection of work.

 Now, look at your work as a collection.
 Do you have at least two-dozen paintings that hold together as a single body of work?
 If there’s room in your home or studio, I suggest hanging several paintings on one wall, as if they were in an art gallery, in order to evaluate.

-If you’re unsure of the answers to questions like these, ask fellow artists for feedback, and challenge yourself to push a little further into your subject matter.
+If you’re unsure, ask fellow artists for feedback, and challenge yourself to push a little further into your subject matter.
 Many artists and galleries offer portfolio critiques.
 These are good investments in gaining an impartial perspective on your work.

 Another effective way to assess your own work is to consider the answer to these questions: What’s the message I want to send as an artist?
 If I had to describe my work in one sentence, what would it be?